Skip to main content

 The decline in IGF-1 during perimenopause has significant clinical implications.
 IGF-1 is a potent anabolic hormone that plays a critical role in maintaining muscle mass, promoting lipolysis, and supporting bone health.
 A reduction in IGF-1 levels contributes directly to the sarcopenia (loss of muscle mass), increased adiposity (particularly visceral fat), and osteopenia that are common in perimenopausal women.

-Furthermore, IGF-1 has important effects on glucose metabolism, and its decline can exacerbate the that often develops during this time.
+Furthermore, IGF-1 has important effects on glucose metabolism, and its decline can exacerbate the insulin resistance that often develops during this time.
 Therefore, assessing IGF-1 levels is a critical step in understanding the metabolic and musculoskeletal health of a perimenopausal woman.

 The interplay between the HPG and somatotropic axes during perimenopause creates a unique physiological environment that can be precisely targeted with peptide therapies.